 You can place an extended alert on your credit report after your identity has been stolen.
 You must file either a police report or a report with a government agency such as the Federal Trade Commission, known as an “identity theft report.”
 An extended alert is good for seven years.
 An extended alert requires that the creditor contact you in person or through the telephone number or other contact method you designate to verify whether you are the person making the credit request.

 Special help for servicemembers

 When you place an active duty alert on your credit report, creditors must take reasonable steps to form a reasonable belief that they know the identity of the person making the request before opening an account or issuing an additional card or increasing the credit limit on an existing account.
-Your name also will be removed for two years from the nationwide credit reporting companies’ marketing lists for credit offers and insurance.
+Your name also will be removed for two years from the nationwide credit reporting companies’ pre-screening lists for credit offers and insurance.